-Gone are the days when businesses relied on their phone systems to solely make and receive calls.
-Many phone system providers have expanded their services into unified communications systems, giving employees the ability to connect with those outside and inside the office in a multitude of ways, all from one place.
+Gone are the days when businesses relied on their phone systems solely to make and receive calls.
+Many of the best phone system providers have expanded their services to unified communications systems, giving employees the ability to connect with those outside and inside the office in a multitude of ways, all from one place.

 The concept of unified communications (UC) provides for a cloud-hosted business communications system that works across multiple channels and devices.

 “Unlike a traditional business phone system that only offers the ability to make and receive calls, unified communications combines phone service, video conferencing, team messaging, SMS, fax and other communications tools on a single integrated platform,” said Jose Pastor, former senior vice president of product management at RingCentral.

 The growth of Voice over Internet Protocol (VoIP) and cloud-hosted services has made unified communications a reality.
 Before VoIP and the cloud, traditional phone systems relied on private branch exchange systems that were housed inside each business.